Automatically enroll iOS/iPadOS devices by using Apple's Automated Device Enrollment

 To follow Apple's terms for acceptable enrollment program traffic, Intune imposes the following restrictions:

 - A full sync can run no more than once every seven days.
 During a full sync, Intune fetches the complete updated list of serial numbers assigned to the Apple MDM server connected to Intune.
-If a DEP device is deleted from the Intune portal, it should be unassigned from the Apple MDM server in the DEP portal.
+If an ADE device is deleted from the Intune portal, it should be unassigned from the Apple MDM server in the ADE portal.
 If it's not unassigned, it won't be reimported to Intune until the full sync is run.

-- A sync is run automatically every 24 hours.
-You can also sync by clicking the Sync button (no more than once every 15 minutes).
+- A sync is run automatically every 12 hours.
+You can also sync by selecting the Sync button (no more than once every 15 minutes).
 All sync requests are given 15 minutes to finish.
 The Sync button is disabled until a sync is completed.
 This sync will refresh existing device status and import new devices assigned to the Apple MDM server.

 Assign an enrollment profile to devices

-You can also assign serial numbers to profiles from the Apple Serial Numbers blade.
+You can also assign serial numbers to profiles in the Apple Serial Numbers pane.

-- In the Microsoft Endpoint Manager Admin Center, choose Devices > iOS > iOS enrollment > Enrollment Program Tokens > choose a token in the list.
+- In Microsoft Endpoint Manager admin center, select Devices > iOS/iPadOS > iOS/iPadOS enrollment > Enrollment Program Tokens.
+Select a token in the list.

-- Under Assign profile, choose a profile for the devices > Assign.
+- Under Assign profile, choose a profile for the devices, and then select Assign.